Famous Manifestos – The top ten of all time

 What are the most famous manifestos ever written?
 Now, that’s a great conversation to have at the dinner table if you want a robust discussion.
-But beware, it might also lead to a discussion about the content of these manifestos.
-For instance, as soon as you mention, The Bible or The Communist Manifesto, this might spark some heated debate religion and politics.
+But beware, it might also lead to a debate on the content of these manifestos.
+For instance, as soon as you mention, The Bible or The Communist Manifesto, this might spark some heated debate about religion and politics.
 To get you started, here’s my list of the ten famous manifestos.

 For context, and to ensure we’re all talking about the same, it might help you to define What is a Manifesto?